-- Olivera Perkins, a member of the National Association of Black Journalists and a business reporter for the Cleveland Plain Dealer, won the NABJ-Knowledge@Wharton Award.
+–Tanzina Vega, a member of the National Association of Hispanic Journalists and a reporter for The New York Times, won the NAHJ-Knowledge@Wharton Award.

-- Jonnelle Marte, a member of the National Association of Hispanic Journalists and a reporting assistant for The Wall Street Journal, won the NAHJ-Knowledge@Wharton Award.
+– Kimberly Chou, a member of the Asian American Journalists Association and a news assistant at the Wall Street Journal, won the AAJA-Knowledge@Wharton Award.

 “A mortgage crisis, global market turmoil, federal, state and local government budget cuts and tracking federal stimulus money.
-It’s clear that economic and business coverage is important no matter what beat a journalist covers,” said SAJA president Sandeep Junnarkar.
+It’s clear that economic and business coverage is important no matter what beat a journalist covers,” said Sandeep Junnarkar, the SAJA Fellowships and Awards Chair.
 “The Wharton seminar is an immensely valuable opportunity for journalists to learn about intricacies of business coverage.
-We’re grateful to the Wharton School for the 10th year of continued support.”
+We’re grateful to the Wharton School for the 12th year of continued support.”

 Any member of SAJA, AAJA, NABJ, NAHJ or NAJA who is a reporter, editor or producer (including freelancers) currently living in the United States or Canada and working in business journalism or a field that overlaps, such as healthcare or technology, is eligible to apply for the scholarship.
 Applicants must be available to attend the Wharton program this year.
 Individuals with two to seven years of experience as a business reporter or those new to business reporting, but with five to 10 years of experience as a reporter in another field, are encouraged to apply.

 “Knowledge@Wharton seeks to disseminate the knowledge behind the news, and the continuing support of the Knowledge@Wharton Awards for SAJA and the UNITY organizations fits in well with this mission,” said Mukul Pandya, executive director and editor in chief of Knowledge@Wharton.
 “We are delighted to welcome this year’s winners to the Wharton Seminars.”